kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 - Using the distributed top-100 signature raises this to about **81% across two separately fitted maps**.
 - The distributed result stays near **80% on strict unseen-word examples** and reaches roughly **90–92% in matched cross-speaker, cross-word ABX tests**, above spectrum-matched random transports.

-The random transports are strong structured baselines, not chance.
-The result is that the fitted maps preserve more phone structure, and that the distributed signature preserves more than its brightest coordinate.
+On these held-out evaluations, the fitted maps expose more phone-predictive structure than spectrum-matched random transports, and the top-100 signature predicts phones better than rank 1 alone.
+That pattern could reflect distributed phone coding, correlated acoustic cues, or structure introduced by the supervised alignment and prototypes.

 These measurements use automatically aligned **native 20 ms states**.
 The explorer pools five states into overlapping **100 ms display cells**.
 Those cells aid visualization but are not phone boundaries, probabilities, or a separately validated classifier.